dwit013/dwit013.github.io/module/8/Class-and-Object.md

 You start with the `class` keyword to indicate that you are creating a class, then you add the name of the class (using [CamelCase notation](https://en.wikipedia.org/wiki/Camel_case), starting with a capital letter.)

 Also, we used the Python keyword `pass` here.
 This is very often used as a place holder where code will eventually go.
 It allows us to run this code without throwing an error.

-> **Note:** The above code is correct on Python 3.
-On Python 2.x (“legacy Python”) you’d use a slightly different class definition:
->
-> \# Python 2.x Class Definition:
-> class Dog(object):
->     pass
->
-> The `(object)` part in parentheses specifies the parent class that you are inheriting from (more on this below.)
-In Python 3 this is no longer necessary because it is the implicit default.

 ### Instance Attributes